akaase/hw-10-file-io/README.md

 You have a list of dictionaries called `employees`, which contains information about each employee including `first_name`, `last_name`, `hire_date`, `job_title`, and `performance_review`.

-You must open a new file called `tps_report.csv` and make a loop to write out every employee in the `employees` to `tps_report.csv`.
+Open a new file called `tps_report.csv`, and write a loop to write out every employee in the `employees` dictionary to `tps_report.csv`.

-**Hint 1:** Think about where you can retrieve the report field names from, without having to write them all out.
+* **Hint 1:** Think about where you can retrieve the report field names from, without having to write them all out
-**Hint 2:** Instead of writing `writer.writerow` many times (as in the example earlier), try looping through the `employees` list.
+* **Hint 2:** Instead of writing `writer.writerow` many times (as in the example earlier), try looping through the `employees` list

 ### Starter Code

 You can start with the starter code inside the file called `part1.py`.

 ### Expected Output

+After you write and run your program, the `tps_report.csv` file should contain:

 ```
 first_name,last_name,job_title,hire_date,performance_review